 - Preheat oven to 450F.

-- Cut the zucchini and squash in thin slices.
-Try to get them about 1/8 inch to 1/4 inch thick.
+- Cut the zucchini and squash crosswise in thin slices.
+Try to get them about ⅛ inch thick.

-- Place them in a large bowl and toss with olive oil, salt and pepper.
+- Place them in a large bowl and toss with avocado oil, salt and pepper.

-- Line the zucchini across a baking dish so they are standing on their side.
+- Line the zucchini across a baking dish so they are standing up.

 - Bake for 25-30 minutes until they are tender and browned on the top.

-- Add the cheese on top of the zucchini.
-Sprinkle the nut mixture on top.
+- Then, pour the cheese mixture on top.